 Hydroponic strawberries also tend to be more uniform in size, shape, and color.
 The plants produce fewer pests and are easier to maintain.
 Because they’re grown indoors, hydroponic strawberries can be stored for longer periods of time at lower temperatures with minimal losses in quality.

 How is hydroponic strawberry production different from traditional strawberry production?

 Hydroponic strawberries are produced by suspending the plants in an artificial environment of water and soil.
 This gives the plants access to more light and nutrients.
 Water is circulated around the plant through tubes called roots.

 Hydroponic strawberries are rich in flavor and have very uniform size and quality.
-They have more natural color, taste better, and last longer than plants grown in soil.
-Hydroponic strawberries also do not need pruning so they grow more bushy.
-Eventually they can reach up to 5 feet high and produce large berries.
+They have a more natural color, taste better, and last longer than plants grown in soil.
+Hydroponic strawberries also do not need pruning so they grow bushy.
+Eventually, they can reach up to 5 feet high and produce large berries.

 While hydroponic strawberries are more expensive than traditional, they are also easier to produce, require less space for production, and have less labor commitment compared with normal soil-grown strawberries.

 What are the benefits of buying organic strawberries?

 It is not 100% clear, but organic farming can be thought of as producing food in a way that minimises or avoids reliance on synthetic pesticides and fertilisers whilst still enabling the highest possible standards of health and nutrition to be maintained.
 Because organic farming doesn’t use synthetic chemicals, it may require more work and labour to produce food in a way that minimises or avoids reliance on synthetic pesticides and fertilisers whilst still enabling the highest possible standards of health and nutrition to be maintained.